visudo20179C/cjk-cv/index.md

 ### Web Developer | Ponder | 2021 - Present
 - Designed and implemented the Trivia application [Ponder](https://ponder-app.org).
-- Developed a complete back-end API that can be used to create trivia and questions.
+- Developed a complete back-end API that can be used to perform CRUD operations on trivia sets and questions.
 - Implemented Laravel Sail and Docker into the project.
 - Wrote Unit and Feature tests to test the application's functionality.

 # Technologies:
 - Laravel Forge
+- Laravel Sail
+- Docker
 - WordPress
 - PayPal API
 - AWS/Azure